[Skip to content]

 Add new Grouping Definition

-If you want to change an existing grouping definition, you can do so by selecting the definition you want to change in the list, and pressing the Change... button.
+If you want to change an existing grouping definition, you can do so by selecting an entry in the list, and pressing the Change... button.
 A dialog appears that lets you change an existing grouping definition.
-Alternatively, you can invoke the dialog by just double-clicking with the mouse on the grouping definition you want to change.
+Alternatively, you can invoke the dialog by double-clicking on a grouping definition.

 Figure 2.61.
 Change existing Grouping Definition